-I think my daughter was about three when I snapped this photo of her.
-Look closely at her feet.
-She is trying on my high heels, which she found near the front door, even though she isn’t even really dressed for the day yet.
+I think my daughter Kelsey was about three when I noticed she was trying on my high heels, which she found near the front door.
 Doesn’t every kid do that at one time or another?
 My shoes look so big on her feet.
 As it turns out, those shoes and that role became her dream.
 I’m sure those are the heels I had on as I taught school that day.
 Kelsey attended the school where I taught, so it wasn’t such a stretch to understand why she wanted to grow up to become a teacher.

 But life did a reversal on us, and today I try to fill her shoes.
 You see, Kelsey was diagnosed with brain cancer when she was only five.
 The brain radiation required for her survival altered her IQ significantly.
 Radiation that kills cancer cells also kills healthy brain cells.
 So not only did Kelsey battle cancer, she was changed from having an above average intelligence to becoming what society politely calls “special needs.”